 Standard on the LX trim is air conditioning, Bluetooth connectivity, an AM/FM/CD sound system with USB and AUX input jacks and steering-wheel-mounted audio controls.
 Moving to the EX trim includes standard power windows with automatic up/down on the driver's window, telescoping steering column, 60/40 split folding rear seats and leatherette door trim.

-The SX trim, intended to offer a sporty feel, adds metal pedals, metal grain, a Supervision meter cluster, leather-wrapped steering wheel and shift knob, maplight with sunglasses holder, illuminated vanity mirrors, trip computer, cruise control, UVO powered by Microsoft in-car hands-free communication and entertainment system with rear camera display and chrome-coated accents throughout.
+The SX trim, intended to offer a sporty feel, adds special suspension tuning, ventilated front disk brakes, metal pedals, metal grain interior trim, a Supervision meter cluster, leather-wrapped steering wheel and shift knob, maplight with sunglasses holder, illuminated vanity mirrors, trip computer, cruise control, UVO powered by Microsoft in-car hands-free communication and entertainment system with rear camera display, and 17-inch alloy wheels.

 Rio also has available upgrade packages, such as the Convenience Package and Eco Package for the EX, while the SX level offers an available Premium Package.
 The Convenience Package includes 15-inch alloy wheels, automatic light control, fog lamps, leather-wrapped steering wheel and shift knob, maplight with sunglasses holder, illuminated vanity mirrors, outside heated mirrors with turn signal indicators, trip computer, cruise control and the UVO powered by Microsoft in-car hands-free communication and entertainment system with rear camera display.

 The Eco Package appeals to the environmentally friendly consumer with the stop-start system and an Active Eco System for optimal fuel-efficient driving.
-Upgrading the SX trim with the luxurious Premium Package includes a navigation system (replaces the UVO system), push-button start with Smart Key, leather seat trim, heated front seats and a moonroof to give an open, airy feeling.
+Upgrading the SX trim with the luxurious Premium Package includes a navigation system, push-button start with Smart Key, leather seat trim, heated front seats and a moonroof to give an open, airy feeling.

 The Rio sedan takes on a number of new entrants in the subcompact segment, including the Ford Fiesta and the redesigned Chevrolet Aveo-turned-Sonic, the suprisingly spacious Honda Fit and the go-kart-like Mazda Mazda2.